When you’re planning a family holiday it can often feel like you need a holiday before you even leave the house!

 You can use the Life Sorted App during the planning process to map things out.
 Add everyone’s ideas into the app, and once they’re booked or a day is chosen for each activity, move them to Life Sorted Calendar events.
 I have just booked us all to do the zipline at Grouse Mountain when we are in Vancouver, I popped all the details into Life Sorted and then notified all the family via a chat message.
 They are super-excited, I on the other hand, am petrified (stay tuned to see my terrified mug on IG stories @lifesorted).

 FYI there are some great blog posts that explore ways to balance your children’s and your own needs into your holiday and reduce your stress.
-Bookmark some for later reading, like Magnets From Everywhere, Going Where the Wind Blows and Adventures In Family Travel.
+Bookmark some for later reading, like Magnets From Everywhere and Adventures In Family Travel.

 // STEP 3.
 PACKING – ONLY THE BARE ESSENTIALS!